Australian Homeschool Curriculum

 Creative and Practical Art

-Teaching a foreign language is an optional subject in most states —except in WA and Victoria.
-Charlotte Mason firmly believed that children should be offered a taste and see approach to learning a language.
-Many of her pupils, who traditionally would not have been taught a language became skilled in three languages at the end of their school studies.
+Teaching a foreign language is one of the eight learning strands of the Australian Curriculum.
+Charlotte Mason firmly believed that children should be offered a ‘taste and see’ approach to learning a language.
+Many of her pupils, who traditionally would not have been taught a language, became skilled in three languages at the end of their school studies.

 Physical Education and Health Studies